ln-komandur/IP-Cameras/README.md

     3. Ethernet mac address of the desktop
     4. Mac address of any other approved device to access the cameras and the desktop (e.g. phone)
 3. Scan 5GHz channels and select a less congested channel
-4. If the ftp desktop box needs to be connected to the internet, the ip cameras can still be retrained by setting appropriate *parental controls* in the router
+4. If the ftp desktop box needs to be connected to the internet, the ip cameras can still be restrained by setting appropriate *parental controls* in the router